 Most of the dessert bean recipes I’ve tried tend to fall in either camp chocolate or camp vanilla.
 Snickerdoodle hummus is a clear exception because it’s primary flavor isn’t chocolate nor vanilla.
 It’s cinnamon.

 If your child doesn’t like cinnamon, I don’t suggest making this recipe for them.
 There’s lots of cinnamon and there’s no getting around that.

 BUT, if your child doesn’t mind cinnamon or even likes it, then DEFINITELY make this recipe!

-If your kids aren’t likely to eat hummus with a spoon, try slicing apples, peaches or carrots for dipping.
+If your kids aren’t likely to eat hummus with a spoon, try other super easy ways to enjoy it with foods like apple slices, pita chips, peaches, or carrots for dipping.

 You could also smear snickerdoodle hummus onto homemade pita bread or homemade tortillas and wrap around a banana – this is a great option for the smaller kids who like to hold their food with their hands.

 Now that you have ideas for serving, let’s talk about making snickerdoodle hummus.

 This particular recipe is much different than my other dessert recipes, for a variety of reasons.
 Here’s what I learned, in case you want to try making substitutions based on what you already have on hand.
 (And using what you have on hand is a GREAT way to reduce grocery spending, it’s one of the principles I teach in Grocery Budget Bootcamp!)

 What type of nut butter can I use in Snickerdoodle Hummus?

 The recipe below calls for almond butter.
 You can substitute cashew butter without a problem, or the equivalent ¼ cup of whole cashews.